One of the first chocolatiers in Venezuela to use this vanilla from the Amazon to flavor their chocolate bars was Mr. J. Genia in Puerto Cabello.

-This is confirmed by records of the national chocolate exhibition of 1883, which refer that some of the bars presented by this chocolate house were flavored with sarrapia, giving it "an extremely pleasant taste".
+This is confirmed by records of the 1883 national chocolate exhibition, which state that some of the bars presented by this chocolate house were flavored with sarrapia, giving it "an extremely pleasant taste."

 In addition, Mr. J. Genia's chocolate, who also used vanilla and cinnamon for its preparation, was considered one of the best in the country, successfully exporting to Spain and the United States.

 The sarrapia is as Venezuelan as the Creole cocoa

 The sarrapia tree is as Venezuelan as that of the criollo cocoa.
 It can measure up to 30 meters in height, and the largest cultivation areas in the world are found mainly in southern Venezuela.